 #

-Wazuh install
+Wazuh manual agent install

 invoke-webrequest https://packages.wazuh.com/4.x/windows/wazuh-agent-4.8.2-1.msi -outfile c:\tmp\wazuh-agent